Nick-Zhang1996/BuzzRacer/README.md

   * 16.04 Ubuntu Mate w/ ROS Kinetic
   * Username: odroid, Password: galanti5
-  * Using Mayhul’s GTWifi login
+  * Using a student's GTWifi login
   * IP address: https://autorc.herokuapp.com/
     * Whenever the odroid starts up and connects to the wifi, the IP address and timestamp is published to that website